 Orthodox Churches in Africa

 The history of Christianity in northern Africa can be traced back to the first half of the first century AD.
 Even so, the Orthodox churches in Africa had no significant presence south of the Sahara until the twentieth century.
 There are now 17 Orthodox archdioceses and dioceses in sub-Saharan Africa under the Patriarchate of Alexandria.
-Four of these churches appear in Catherine’s Pascha.
+Four Orthodox churches in Africa appear in the pages of Catherine’s Pascha.

 All Saints Church at the Diocesan Seminary

 The All Saints Church at the seminary in Kasikizi, Tanzania, is the sister parish of All Saints Greek Orthodox Church, Canonsburg, Pennsylvania.

 In a homily in 2001, Father George Livonas of All Saints, Pennsylvania, made an off-the-cuff remark about how little it would cost to build a church in Africa.
 At coffee hour, the leaders of the Philopthochos Society told him that, if he built the church, they would support the priest through the Orthodox Christian Mission Center.